 Skating to a crowd-pleasing mix of James Brown’s “I Feel Good,” the Russians skated with energy and command.
 Despite an early mistake on the side-by-side triple toe loops, Tarasova and Morozov won over the modest crowd with sassy choreography and level four elements.
 The duo earned 71.24 points in the competition.

 Sitting in second place is the Russian team of Alisa Efimova and Alexander Korovin, who are making their Grand Prix debut here in Everett.
 The newcomers made two large errors — a fall on a triple Salchow early on, and a botched spin to close the program.
 “We had some mistakes, but it felt like a good performance,” Efimova said.
 “It felt like a Grand Prix event, and we felt a bit nervous here.”

 The quality of the rest of the elements in their “Human” (“Rag’n Bone Man”) program helped Efimova and Korovin to earn a personal best score of 62.38 points.

-Germans Minerva Fabienne Hase and Nolan Seegert finished in third place with 60.04 points, also a personal best score.
+Germans Minerva Fabienne Hase and Nolan Seegert finished in third place with 60.04 points, also a personal best score with perhaps the cleanest performance of the evening.
+However, they struggled with levels in the death spiral and step sequence.
+Still, the audience was very enthusiastic about their ”Say Something ”(”A Great Big World”) performance.
 “We skated really well here,” Seegert said.
 “It was a great atmosphere, and it felt like the audience was with us.”